Se7enB2st/Vehicle-Store-Database/README.md

 - Ethan He (eth69@pitt.edu)
 - Pengyao Li (pel131@pitt.edu)
-- Li Xinyu (xil520@pitt.edu)
+- Xinyu Li (xil520@pitt.edu)

 **Instructor: Vladimir Zadorozhny**

 ### Introduction/Abstract

-- Simplifying vehicle search and management for renters and buyers.
-Explore, list, and analyze vehicle sale and rental listings with ease.
+- Streamlining vehicle search and management for renters and buyers.
+Effortlessly explore, list, and evaluate vehicle sale and rental options.
-- By providing a comprehensive and user-friendly platform, we empower users to effortlessly navigate the often complex and time-consuming process of finding and managing vehicle listings.
-Whether it's assisting renters in finding their dream vehicle or helping buyers identify their future vehicle, our app streamlines the entire journey.
+- Our platform provides a seamless, user-friendly experience, enabling users to navigate the complexities of vehicle searches with ease.
+Whether aiding renters in finding the perfect ride or guiding buyers to their ideal purchase, the app simplifies the entire process from start to finish.